noufil/SampleGallery/README.md

 # SampleGallery

-Use search fromt the action bar to see images
+Use search from the action bar to see images